-High-K volcanic rocks of the central Sierra Nevada were first recognized in 1898 by Ransome, who described latite lava flows (TML) overlain by 'biotite augite latite', in turn overlain by the Dardanelles Flow (Figure 5(a)).
-The 'biotite augite latite' was later recognized as welded and unwelded ash-flow tuffs (ignimbrites) by Slemmons (1966), who referred to it as the Eureka Valley Member of the Stanislaus Formation (Figure 5(a)).
-Slemmons (1966) grouped all the high-K volcanic rocks (TML, EVT, and Dardanelles Flow) into the Stanislaus Formation, and designated the Bald Peak-Red Peak area as the type section, although a measured section was not made of the type section.
+High-K volcanic rocks of the central Sierra Nevada were first recognized in 1898 by Ransome, who described latite lava flows (Table Mountain Latite, TML) overlain by "biotite augite latite", in turn overlain by the Dardanelles Flow (Figure 5A).
+The "biotite augite latite" was later recognized as welded and unwelded ash-flow tuffs (ignimbrites) by Slemmons (1966), who referred to it as the Eureka Valley Member of the Stanislaus Formation (Figure 5A).
+Slemmons (1966) grouped all the high-K volcanic rocks (TML, EVT and Dardanelles Flow) into the Stanislaus Formation, and designated the Bald Peak-Red Peak area as the type section, although, a measured section was not made of the type section.
 Even though Slemmons (1966) reported latite lava flows within the Eureka Valley Member in the type section, their exact location was not identified, and later reports were not made of them in the central Sierra.
-Noble et al. (1974) identified three distinct ignimbrites within the Eureka Valley Member and they raised it to formational status, the EVT, subdivided into the Tollhouse Flat, By-Day, and Upper members (Figure 5(a)).
-This subdivision required elevation of the Stanislaus Formation to group status (Figure 5(a); Noble et al. 1974).

-Because of the difficulty of access to the type section, a reference section was proposed to the east ($\sim 20 \text{ km}$) of the Sierra Nevada in the Sweetwater Mountains, 6 km east of highway 395 and north of the Little Walker Center (Figure 1; Noble et al. 1974).
+Noble et al. (1974) identified three distinct ignimbrites within the Eureka Valley Member and they raised it to formational status, the Eureka Valley Tuff (EVT), subdivided into the Tollhouse Flat, By-Day and Upper members (Figure 5A).
+This subdivision required elevation of the Stanislaus Formation to group status (Figure 5A; Noble et al., 1974).
+Because of difficulty of access to the type section, a reference section was proposed to the east (~20 km) of the Sierra Nevada in the Sweetwater Mountains, 6 km east of highway 395 and north of the Little Walker center (Figure 1; Noble et al., 1974).

-For the past 35 years, the stratigraphy of the Stanislaus Group in the central Sierra has been portrayed as a section of quartz latite ignimbrite (EVT members) sandwiched between latite lava flows below and above (the TML and the Dardanelles Formation), as shown in Figure 5(a) (Noble et al. 1974).
-The reference section does not include the Dardanelles Formation (King et al. 2007), nor had the Dardanelles Formation been found to rest upon any strata younger than the basal member of the EVT (the Tollhouse Flat Member; Figure 5(b)).
+For the past 35 years, the stratigraphy of the Stanislaus Group in the central Sierra has been portrayed as a section of quartz latite ignimbrite (EVT members) sandwiched between latite lava flows below and above (the TML and the Dardanelles Formation), as shown on Figure 5A (Noble et al., 1974).
+The reference section does not include the Dardanelles Formation (King et al., 2007), nor had the Dardanelles Formation been found to rest upon any strata younger than the basal member of the EVT (the Tollhouse Flat Member; Figure 5B).
 Thus, before our study, it had not been proven that the Dardanelles Formation is younger than all of the units of the EVT Formation.
 When Hagan et al. (2008) discovered a latite lava flow sandwiched between the Tollhouse Flat and Upper members of the EVT, they questioned the existence of the Dardanelles Formation, and suggested it was actually a member of the EVT.
 In their interpretation, pyroclastic flow eruptions alternated with, but outlasted, the lava flow eruptions.
-Our study demonstrates that the high-K pulse of magmatism ended with the eruption of an aphyric basaltic trachyandesite lava flow.
+Our study demonstrates that the high-K pulse of magmatism ended with the eruption of an aphyric basaltic-trachyandesite lava flow.